khendrikse/khendrikse.github.io/_posts/2020-06-16-Test-global-npm-packages-in-a-quick-and-easy-way.md

 title: Test global npm packages in a quick and easy way
 published: true
 description: A quick guide on testing out local global npm packages line using npm or yarn.
+intro: You might already be used to creating symlinks between projects locally using yarn or npm.
+But what if you are  working on a cli package that you want the user to use globally?
+You also want to be able to test your package locally to make sure everything is working as it should.
+But how do you do this?
+Here’s an easy guide on achieving a link to a local project to test out globally in your command line using either yarn or npm.
 tags: beginner, javascript, npm, yarn
 cover_image: https://dev-to-uploads.s3.amazonaws.com/i/746pm8atxc0iy33v9q1i.png
 ---

-**You might already be used to creating symlinks between projects locally using yarn or npm.
-But what if you are  working on a cli package that you want the user to use globally?
-You also want to be able to test your package locally to make sure everything is working as it should.
-But how do you do this?
-Here’s an easy guide on achieving a link to a local project to test out globally in your command line using either yarn or npm.**

 ## How do you link projects?